UK public sector procurement glossary

 Social Value

 The broader economic, social, and environmental benefits that a contract can generate for the local community.
 The Social Value Act 2012 requires public sector buyers to consider social value in procurement decisions.
-Many buyers now include social value as a scored element worth 10 to 20 percent of the total.
+Many buyers now include social value as a scored element worth 10 to 20 percent of the total, evaluated using the PPN 002 TOMs framework.
+KimonBids includes a social value generator to help suppliers quantify and articulate their commitments.

 Specification